-Eligibility: To be eligible for the Honors Program, applicants must have received more As than Bs in courses taken as part of the concentration (or received the equivalent faculty evaluation on a Course Performance Report for S/NC courses).
-Courses completed with a grade of C or with a grade of S without a CPR indicating Honors-level work will not count toward an Honors Concentration.
-Students who have received a grade of NC in any concentration course will not be admitted to the program save in exceptional circumstances.
+Eligibility: To be eligible for the Honors Program, applicants must have received more As than Bs in courses taken as part of the concentration.
+Courses completed with a grade of C will not count toward an Honors Concentration.

 The application procedure consists of the following steps:

-- If you have not yet declared your concentration in English, please see Professor Tamar Katz, the Honors Advisor, for guidance in completing the concentration declaration form, and submit a copy of the Registrar's internal academic transcript of grades for courses completed at Brown or transferred for credit.
+- If you have not yet declared your concentration in English, please see any one of the undergraduate concentration advisors for guidance in completing the concentration form.

-- Complete the English Honors Program application and submit it to the department as early as possible (but no later than April 1) in the spring semester of your junior year.
-Forms are available online and in the English Department office at 70 Brown Street.
+- Submit the online English Honors Program application to the department as early as possible (but no later than April 5) in the spring semester of your junior year.
+ALL SUBMISSIONS MUST BE ELECTRONIC.

-- Arrange for two letters to be submitted to Professor Katz by the application deadline:
+- Request TWO letters of recommendation, which must be submitted to Professor Katz by the application deadline:

-a) A letter of recommendation and support from the English faculty member who has agreed to serve as your thesis advisor.
+a) A letter of recommendation and support from the English faculty member who has agreed to serve as your thesis advisor, and

 b) A letter of recommendation from a professor from whom you have taken an English course.
 (If necessary, letters may come from faculty in related departments.
 Letters from teaching assistants may only serve as supplementary recommendations.)

 - Provide a brief sample of your critical writing.
-No more than five to seven pages is needed (a course paper, for example).
+No more than five to seven pages are needed (a course paper, for example).

 Students who are studying off campus are expected to meet the application submission deadline.
 Students planning to be abroad during the spring semester of the junior year should consider submitting all application materials before leaving campus in December.

 Applications will be evaluated and candidates will be informed of the decision before the start of registration for fall courses.
-Students whose applications have been accepted should register for ENGL1991 for the fall semester 2013.
+Students whose applications have been accepted should register for ENGL1991, Senior Honors Seminar in English, for the fall semester 2017.